 Maïtanne Hunt suggests Corten steel for edging.
 ‘The rust-red, earthy tones of the steel blend well into rural projects.’

 James Scott feels that neutral colours often work well.
-‘Stone in soft greys and buffs will help to showcase the softscaping and be sympathetic to the planting colour palette,’ he says.
+‘Stone in soft greys and buffs will help to showcase the softscaping and be sympathetic to the planting color palette,’ he says.

 10. Put in hard landscaping

-Hard landscaping takes in the structural features of a backyard such as paths, patios, decks, walls, garden fence ideas, edging, raised beds and more.
+Hard landscaping takes in the structural features of a backyard, such as garden paths ideas, patios, decks, walls, garden fence ideas, garden edging, raised beds and more.
 Each landscaping element can be designed in a variety of materials.

 But as well as the style, think, too, about the durability and maintenance requirements of each to ensure they’re suitable for the time you can dedicate to tending your backyard, and the budget available in the long term.

 For patios and garden path ideas, choose between pavers with more rustic style like those that resemble cobblestone or old brick, or opt for choices such as flagstones, natural stones that are suitable for outdoor use, and porcelain pavers.

-Be mindful, though, that initial landscaping cost should not be the only consideration as, depending on the wood, regular maintenance can be required, bringing extra costs over the lifetime of the deck.
+Be mindful, though, that initial landscaping cost should not be the only consideration as, depending on the wood, regular maintenance can be required, such as knowing how to remove mold from a wood deck, bringing extra costs over the lifetime of the deck.

-Gravel may suit a country-style backyard or a contemporary design, and is suitable for paths as well as larger areas.
+Gravel garden ideas may suit a country-style backyard or a contemporary design, and is suitable for paths as well as larger areas.

 While you’ll want to select a range of materials for the various hard landscaping elements of the backyard, bear the overall color palette in mind.
 You might want to combine browns and brick red shades for example, or choose a paler selection of materials.